 As one of the ocean's most elusive predators, great whites have proven difficult for scientists to research just because of the vast distances these animals cover.
 Remember how we said Deep Blue was sighted off Hawaii?
 Over the years she has also been spotted off the coast of Mexico near Guadalupe Island and the Baja Peninsula.
 Other great whites have been recorded travelling from Australia to Africa and back again.

 Because they're so hard to track, it's difficult to research and put a number on just how long they live.
 Most scientists believe Deep Blue to be at least 50 years old.
 Amazingly, it is now believed that these sharks take decades to reach breeding age.
 Some scientists now believe it make take more than 30 years for female great whites to reach sexual maturity.

 Deep Blue was believed to be pregnant at the time she was filmed in Hawaii.
 Considering the gestation period for this shark, which gives birth to live young, is 11 months, it makes sense this is a long-lived species.
-The maximum age for some sharks is now believed to be as high as 70 years.
+Great whites are now believed to be capable of reaching a 70 year-old life span.

 Where do great white sharks live?

 One of the reasons this fish is such a successful predator is because of how hardy they are.
 As we've already mentioned, great whites are being seen more often in places no one thought they could live.
 Hawaii is just one example of this.

 Great whites are common along almost all of America's coastlines, most notably along southern California and New England, where "Jaws" was famously set.
 Other hot spots for these big fish include Australia, New Zealand and South Africa.
 They are also common along the west coast of South America, through much of East Asia, especially Japan.